Submitty/Submitty/sysadmin_tools/nightly_db_backup/readme.txt

-Nightly Database Backup Python Script Readme
+Nightly Database Backup Python Script Readme, May 22 2018

 THIS SOFTWARE IS PROVIDED AS IS AND HAS NO GUARANTEE THAT IT IS SAFE OR COMPATIBLE WITH YOUR UNIVERSITY'S INFORMATION SYSTEMS.
 THIS IS ONLY A CODE